 This project is the world’s first large-scale demonstration of both wastewater treatment HRAP with CO2 addition and SCWR algal bio-oil conversion.
 Specifically, the project will demonstrate the large-scale construction, operation and performance of the technologies and provide and in-depth life-cycle economic analysis of the complete process pathway.

-NIWA also uses wastewater and algae to produce biogas – see Energy recovery from wastewater sludge.
+NIWA also uses wastewater and algae to produce biogas – see the article linked to below.